pgdogdev/docs/docs/features/sharding/cross-shard-queries/select.md

 For some aggregate functions to work as expected, each shard may need to return columns and intermediate calculations not present in the original query.

-For example, to get an average of a column, we need to fetch the row `count`, multiply it by the `avg` the column on each shard, and divide it by the total `count` of rows on all shards.
+For example, to get an average of a column, we need to fetch the row `count`, multiply it by the `avg` of the column on each shard, and divide it by the total `count` of rows on all shards.

 If the `count` function isn't present in the query, PgDog will automatically rewrite the query to add it.
 This allows queries, like the following example, to just work without modifications: